benjishults/extensible-examples/DelegationEventModelInPractice.md

 1. Design in a way that anticipates additional optional features that may be conditional on the `options` property of the entity.

+For us, this means that we will be able to add new, optional features without editing any existing code except, possibly, configuration code.

 # Solution

 After this change, we want to see this: